robdekort/dotfiles/readme.md

 1. Update macOS to the latest version through the App Store
 2. Install the Xcode CLI-tools using `xcode-select --install`
 3. Clone this repository to `~/.dotfiles`
-4. Run the `install.sh` script
+4. Run `sh install`
+5. Run `./.macos`
-5. Login to all the things
+6. Login to all the things
-6. Restore settings for apps by running `mackup restore`
+7. Restore settings for apps by running `mackup restore`
-7. Restore SSH key from 1Password
+8. Restore SSH key from 1Password
-8. Restart Mac to make sure everything works
+9. Restart Mac to make sure everything works

 ## ❤️
 This is 100% inspired by the brilliant [Duncan](https://github.com/damcclean/dotfiles).